H-DNA/MPiSC/report/chapters/related-works/index.typ

 = Related works <related-works>

 Given our decision to adapt shared-memory data structures for creating non-blocking distributed MPSC queues with BCL CoreX (@bclx-library), we next explore existing non-blocking shared-memory MPSC queues in @shared-mem-mpscs.
-Additionally, we analyze current distributed MPSC queue implementations in @dmpsc-related-works to establish appropriate benchmark comparisons.
-Following this analysis, we selected LTQueue as our candidate shared-memory MPSC queue for distributed adaptation and chose AMQueue as our primary benchmark reference.
+Additionally, we analyze current distributed MPSC queue implementations in @dmpsc-related-works to establish benchmarking baseline.
+Based on this analysis, we selected LTQueue as our candidate shared-memory MPSC queue for distributed adaptation and chose AMQueue as our primary benchmark reference.

 == Non-blocking shared-memory MPSC queues <shared-mem-mpscs>

 There exists numerous research into the design of non-blocking shared memory MPMCs and SPSCs.
 Interestingly, research into non-blocking MPSC queues is noticeably scarce.
-Although in principle, MPMC queues and SPSC queues can both be adapted for MPSC queue use cases, specialized MPSC queues can usually yield much more performance.
+Although in principle, MPMC queues can be adapted for MPSC queue use cases, specialized MPSC queues can usually yield much more performance.
 In reality, we have only found 4 papers that are concerned with the direct support of lock-free MPSC queues: LTQueue @ltqueue, DQueue @dqueue, WRLQueue @wrlqueue, and Jiffy @jiffy. @summary-of-mpscs summarizes the characteristics of these algorithms.

 #figure(
   kind: "table",